 Contact a Raleigh Attorney to Discuss Your Landowner Rights to Inverse Condemnation

 Kirk, Kirk, Howell, Cutler and Thomas are your NC land condemnation attorneys when faced with an inverse condemnation case.
 For over 40 years, we have represented land condemnation cases all over North Carolina.
-Call 919-615-2473 or Contact us today for your free consultation.
+Call 919-615-2473 or Contact us today for your free consultation by filling out the form below.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.